onflow/cadence/docs/language.md

 // Declare a function which returns a resource.
 //
-// The return type is a resource type, so the type name must be prefixed with `@`.
+// The return type is a resource type, so the type annotation must be prefixed with `@`.
 // The return statement must also use the `<-` operator to make it explicit the resource is moved.
 //
 pub fun get(): @SomeResource {